taygumus/wp-docker-stack/README.md

    Database content is backed up automatically at configurable intervals using a FIFO rotation policy.
    Backups and on-demand snapshots can also be triggered manually.

+Once a relevant workflow is identified, the stack can be started and operated with a minimal setup.

 ## Quick Start

+This section provides the fastest path to a running environment using the default configuration.

 ### Prerequisites